Stereotypes of Jews: United States

-However, attitudes towards the Jews change after World War I; from 1920 to 1940, saw American antisemitism at its peak.
+However, attitudes towards the Jews changed after World War I; 1920–1940 saw American antisemitism at its peak.
 Many left-wing Jews showed sympathy toward, or even supported, the Russian Revolution.
 Jews were impressed by the Soviet's commitment to giving Jews equal civil, political, and national rights, which fueled the Jewish plots conspiracy theories.
 Movements of restricting immigration, such as the Immigration Act of 1924, often had individuals express suspicion and hatred of the Jews.
 In the intellectual context, social scientists were asking questions like, "Will the Jews ever Lose their Racial Identity?" and, "Are the Jews an Inferior Race?"
 In 1938, according to opinion polls, about 50 percent of Americans had low opinions of Jews.
 Americans still believed the Jews to be untrustworthy and dishonest.
 Many hoped that the racial stereotypes would disappear if the Jews worked to mold themselves.
 A massive amount of effort was put towards Jewish charities, especially for new immigrants, in response to antisemitism in America.

 The twenty years following World War II are considered the American Jewry "golden age" because of the triumph of "prosperity and affluence, suburbanization and acceptance, the triumph of political and cultural liberalism, and the expansiveness of unlimited possibilities."
 Jews participated in American culture including the entertainment and film industries, advertising, and organized sports, baseball in particular.
 More recently, benign stereotypes of Jews have been found to be more prevalent than images of an overtly antisemitic nature.
 The Anti-Defamation League (ADL), released nationwide telephone surveys to analyse American beliefs on the Jews.
 The league concluded that in 2007, 15% of Americans, nearly 35 million adults, hold "unquestionably anti-Semitic" views about Jews.
 More than one quarter, 27% of Americans believe Jews were responsible for the death of Jesus.
 On a more positive note, many Americans have positive views towards the Jews on ethics and family.
 About 65% of Americans believe the Jews had a "special commitment to social justice and civil rights."
 About 79% of Americans believe the Jews put an "emphasis on the importance of family life."